longhorn/website/content/kb/how-to-migrate-longhorn-chart-installed-in-old-rancher-ui-to-the-chart-in-new-rancher-ui.md

    If you don't want to use Longhorn UI, you can change the setting by `kubectl edit settings.longhorn.io -n longhorn-system concurrent-automatic-engine-upgrade-per-node-limit`
 2. Download the kubeconfig file for the upstream rancher cluster (the kubeconfig file of the cluster on which the rancher instance is running on).
    Download the kubeconfig file for the downstream cluster where Longhorn is running on.
-3. Run the script `longhorn_rancher_chart_migration.sh` with the flag `--type=migrate`.
+3. Run the script `longhorn_rancher_chart_migration.sh` with the flag `--type migrate`.
-   E.g., `./longhorn_rancher_chart_migration.sh -u /path/to/upstream/rancher/cluster/kubeconfig -d /path/to/downstream/cluster/kubeconfig --type=migrate"`.
+   E.g., `./longhorn_rancher_chart_migration.sh -u /path/to/upstream/rancher/cluster/kubeconfig -d /path/to/downstream/cluster/kubeconfig --type migrate"`.
    This script will update the annotations and labels for Longhorn resources so that Helm3 can adopt them.
 A sample of running output is:
     ```
     longhorn_rancher_chart_migration.sh -u /home/peterle/.kube/local -d /home/peterle/.kube/v154